seer9/atlas-higher_level_programming/javascript-warm_up/README.md

 # javascript basics

-Learning the basics of JavaScript!
+Learning the basics of the JavaScript programming language.